Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 13 November 2025 10.51.39 UTC
+- WIB: Kamis, 13 November 2025 11.35.08 UTC
-- WITA: Kamis, 13 November 2025 11.51.39 UTC
+- WITA: Kamis, 13 November 2025 12.35.08 UTC
-- WIT: Kamis, 13 November 2025 12.51.39 UTC
+- WIT: Kamis, 13 November 2025 13.35.08 UTC

 Kutipan Inspiratif:
-"I failed in some subjects in exam, but my friend passed in all.
-Now he is an engineer in microsoft and i am the owner of microsoft."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: inspirational
+Kategori: nature